 Read our 12 photography tips to learn to shoot incredible band photography.

-12. Meet up With the Band and Get to Know the Band Members
+12. Band Photography: Meet Up With the Band and Get to Know the Band Members

 Make sure that you get to know the band and their music before the photoshoot.
 Meet up with them in a casual way and learn about the style of their music and the band.